watermelon2718/ECE230L_Team34_FA25/Week12Final/README.md

 ## Lab Questions

+### Summary
+This lab involved the implementation of two clock dividers.
+The first was a modulo counter, which required a set of adders, D-flipflops, and comparator logic to count between 0 and 5 (modulo 6).
+The adders increment the value stored by 1, while the D-flipflops store the current sum.
+All of the D-flipflops are driven by the same clock.
+A synchronous reset (driven by detection of the output value 5) and an asynchronous reset (driven by a button press) were also implemented.

+The second clock divider was a ripple counter, created using a series of t-flipflops.
+The output (Q) of the first T-flipflop drives the clock of the next T-flipflop.
+Chaining N T-flipflops will divide the input clock by 2^N. The T-flipflop also includes a reset input.

 ### 1 - Why does the Modulo Counter actually divide clocks by 2 * Count?
+The modulo counter divides the clock by 2 * count because the output toggles each time the desired count is reached.
+One Hz encompasses a transition from high to low and back to high.
+So two counts are required per one Hz.

 ### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?
 I presume this question is referring to the ripple counter, since there were no ring counters employed in the lab (https://bsuece230l.github.io/classes/counters_and_dividers/index.html)